rkurchin/Kurchin_CV/README.md

 # Kurchin_CV
 This is the code I use for maintaining my CV.
 To see what the output looks like, take a look at the `CV.pdf` file in this repo.
-It’s reasonably customizable; I’ll provide basic info here, you can also check out this blog post (link to come) for more details about my choices in putting this together!
+It’s reasonably customizable; I’ll provide basic info here, you can also check out [this blog post](https://rkurchin.github.io/posts/2019/12/holiday-cv-revamp) for more details about my choices in putting this together!

 **If you use this for your own CV, feel free to adapt but please fork this repo and credit me as well as the original authors (see below).**